Antenatal Courses Made Simple: Pick the Right Class for You

 - Pain relief options

-- Newborn care like nappies, sleep and winding
+- Newborn care, including nappies, sleep, and winding

-Also, some more traditional courses can lean heavily towards vaginal births and breastfeeding as the “ideal”.
-While that may suit some, it’s worth knowing that around 42% of babies in England are delivered via C-section, and many parents plan to formula feed from the start.
-A good course will be supportive and non-judgemental about whatever choices work best for you.
+Some traditional courses emphasise vaginal births and breastfeeding as the “ideal.”
+That works for some, but around half of babies in England are delivered via C-section, and many parents plan to formula feed from the start.
+A good course should be supportive and non-judgemental about whatever choices work best for you.

 Dates & Times

-Can you and your partner get there easily after work?
-If either of you works shifts, will it be doable without using up annual leave?
-Some providers offer weekend courses, which might work better depending on your schedule.
+Can you and your partner attend easily after work?
+If either of you works shifts, will you need to use annual leave?
+Some providers also offer weekend courses, which can make things easier depending on your schedule.

 Cost

-Private antenatal courses, as opposed to those provided by the NHS, can range from around £185 to £299, so it’s worth factoring that into your budget.
-It might seem like a lot, but if the course helps you feel more prepared, and provides you with a ready-made group of parent friends (and, of course, the famous WhatsApp group), it can be well worth the investment.
+Private antenatal courses typically cost £185–£299, so factor that into your budget.
+It might feel like a lot, but if the course helps you feel prepared, and provides a ready-made group of parent friends (and, of course, the famous WhatsApp group), it can be worth every penny.

 Recommendations

 Ask around!
-Friends, family, or even local parenting Facebook groups can be great sources of advice.
-You can also find reviews online, it’s always reassuring to hear from someone who’s been through it.
+Friends, family, or local parenting Facebook groups can offer great advice.
+Online reviews are also useful, you’ll often find reassurance from parents who’ve been there before.

 Sep 10, 2025 - Lisa O